 As a Sapper you will gain a trade, with the opportunity to gain civilian recognised qualifications.

 I'm proud to be the first female Armoured Engineer Lance Corporal Victoria - Corps of Royal Engineers

 Lance Corporal Victoria joined the Army in 2013 and trained to be an Armoured Engineer.
 She drives two different types of armoured vehicles, spends time with the Army Youth Outreach Team and is an accomplished horse rider.

 Male or Female, as a potential Sapper you will be treated fairly and with respect throughout your career in the Corps of Royal Engineers.

 There are a number of specialised trades in the Corps of Royal Engineers including Bomb Disposal/Search, Armoured Engineer, Parachute Engineer, Commando Royal Engineer and Royal Engineer Diver to name a few.

 If the Corps of Royal Engineers sounds appealing, please use the link below to enquire.

-You will receive a car and HGV driving licence and you will have the opportunity to gain a C&G Level 2 in F Gas and ODS regulations and a Level 2 in Refrigeration and Air Conditioning.
+You will receive a car driving licence and you will have the opportunity to gain a C&G Level 2 in F Gas and ODS regulations and a Level 2 in Refrigeration and Air Conditioning.

-GCSE entry requirements: Maths C/4 English C/4 Other C/4 or equivalent.
+GCSE entry requirements: Maths C/5 English C/4 Other C/4 – or equivalent.